finos/legend/docs/tutorials/query-builder.md

 ### Filter

+#### Drag columns from projection to filter panel.
+Drag & drop properties from the projection into the filter panel.
+More details and **video walkthrough** [here](https://github.com/finos/legend-studio/pull/1350).

 #### "Filter by" results in your query

 You can quickly filter by returned results (row entries) post running a query.
 This will add a post filter to your query that you can then further customize if needed.
 More details and **video walkthrough** [here](https://github.com/finos/legend-studio/pull/1204).